zamboni-lab/SLAW/README.md

 If you want to use SLAW, please cite the following paper:

-> Delabriere A, Warmer P, Brennsteiner V and Zamboni N, *SLAW: A scalable and self-optimizing processing workflow for untargeted LC-MS*, 2021 (accepted)
+> Delabriere A, Warmer P, Brennsteiner V and Zamboni N, *SLAW: A scalable and self-optimizing processing workflow for untargeted LC-MS*, 2021 (https://doi.org/10.1021/acs.analchem.1c02687)

 ### This repository contains the current stable version (1.0.0)**